KnpLabs/KnpRadBundle-documentation/README.md

 Then, there are 3 sections in this config file.
 Each section defines project configuration for different environments. `all` section configuration always will be loaded before any environment.

-Every environment configuration has 3 main sections:
+Every environment configuration could have 2 config sections:

-- `apps` defines list of your application bundles (`Frontend`)
 - `bundles` defines list of 3rd-party bundles, that you're using inside your project (in specific environment)
 - `parameters` defines project parameters.
 Same as old `parameters.ini` file